httpwg/http-extensions/draft-ietf-httpbis-http2-secondary-certs.md

 This mechanism could increase the impact of a key compromise.
 Rather than needing to subvert DNS or IP routing in order to use a compromised certificate, a malicious server now only needs a client to connect to *some* HTTPS site under its control in order to present the compromised certificate.
-As recommended in
+Clients SHOULD consult DNS for hostnames presented in secondary certificates if they would have done so for the same hostname if it were present in the primary certificate.

-{{?RFC8336}}, clients opting not to consult DNS ought to employ some alternative means to increase confidence that the certificate is legitimate.
+As recommended in {{?RFC8336}}, clients opting not to consult DNS ought to employ some alternative means to increase confidence that the certificate is legitimate.

 One such means is the Required Domain certificate extension defined in {extension}.
 Clients MUST require that server certificates presented via this